TencentARC/ArcNerf/docs/models.md

 - white_bkg: If True, will make the rays with mask = 0 as rgb = 1.0

 # background
-There are three ways to handle background
+There are four ways to handle background
 - (1) Set a far zvals in rays for sampling.
 It will combine obj+background together for rendering.
 `ImgLoss` can be applied on the whole image for optimization.
   - background will be noisy and hard to model.